I was one of the lucky ones to get picked up to review this product:

 It’s still a lot of music playing, so you will be able to spend the whole day with a simple charge if you listen to the music from the morning to the evening non-stop.
 It would have been nice for this price to have a charging case with a battery inside instead of a simple case.

-Kudos for the USB Type C that allows you to get only one cable for your smartphone and for your earbuds.
+Kudos for the USB Type C which allows you to get only one cable for your smartphone and for your earbuds.

 So far, what I like: